vilobhmm/agents/harness/README.md

 ## 🏗️ Architecture

-The harness is built as a four-layer stack, each layer with a single responsibility:
+The Multi AI Agent harness is built as a four-layer stack, each layer with a single responsibility:

 ### Layer 1 — CLI Entry Point (`__main__.py`)